mgobec/docker-ibus-build/README.md

 iBus package => 1.5.11 is required for running Intellij 15 on Ubuntu

-I felt like making a docker image for building your own package just for fun with Docker
+I felt like making a docker image for building your own package just for having fun with Docker

 # How-to